Diagnosis and Treatment for Dry Eye

 What Causes Dry Eye?

-While most cases of dry eye are caused by meibomian gland dysfunction, there are also other conditions and diseases which can lead to the development of dry eye.
-Determining the root cause or causes of your case of dry eye is important so that it can be properly treated.
+While most cases of dry eye are caused by meibomian gland dysfunction, some other conditions and diseases can lead to the development of dry eye.
+Determining the root cause(s) of your dry eye is important so that it can be treated properly.

 The most common cause of dry eye disease is meibomian gland dysfunction or MGD.